3D OCT DIGITAL RETINAL SCANS AND PHOTOGRAPHY

 - Optic nerve scan - to analyse the thickness of the optic nerve fibres for Glaucoma.

 Basically our Topcon OCT not only takes better more detailed retinal photographs by using a Nikon digital SLR camera, but takes 128 individual cross-section scans of the retina at the back of the eye.
 These scans are like viewing a biopsy of the retina on a high powered microscope without even touching the eye.
-Looking at the scans below, the average thickness of the retina in cross-section is about ½ mm, but this does vary considerably from person to person.
-These scans can also be put together to produce a 3D image of the back of the eye, which is a very powerful tool to show small detail and changes that could cause future problems.
+The images can also be put together to produce a 3D image of the back of the eye, which is a very powerful tool to show small detail and changes that could cause future problems.

 MACULAR SCANS CAN ALSO DETECT THE VERY EARLIEST CHANGES IN WET AMD AND CONSEQUENTLY EARLY TREATMENT CAN HELP RETAIN EYESIGHT.